Dysin Mayo

-Dysin Mayo (born August 17, 1996) is a Canadian professional ice hockey defenceman currently playing for the Columbus Blue Jackets of the National Hockey League (NHL).
+Dysin Mayo (born August 17, 1996) is a Canadian professional ice hockey defenceman for the Manitoba Moose in the American Hockey League (AHL).

 Playing career

-He played junior hockey with the Edmonton Oil Kings and was drafted by the Coyotes in the fifth-round, 133rd overall, of the 2014 NHL Entry Draft.
+He played junior hockey with the Edmonton Oil Kings and was drafted by the Coyotes in the fifth-round, 133rd overall, of the 2014 NHL entry draft.
 He was signed to a three-year, entry-level contract with the Arizona Coyotes during the 2015–16 season, on December 27, 2015.

 Mayo (right) and Jiří Patera (left) prior to the 2024 NHL Winter Classic.
 Mayo was a healthy scratch and did not appear in the game.

 Approaching his seventh season within the Coyotes organization, Mayo began the season familiarly assigned to AHL affiliate, the Tucson Roadrunners, in which he was selected as team captain as the longest tenured player in his sixth year with the club.
 With the season underway Mayo played just two games with the Roadrunners before he was recalled by the Coyotes on October 18, 2021.
 He made his long-awaited NHL debut with the Coyotes, becoming the first Coyote defenseman to score in his debut since Tony DeAngelo in 2016, in a 5–1 defeat to the Edmonton Oilers on October 21, 2021.

 On February 25, 2022, Mayo was signed by the Coyotes to a three-year, $2.85 million contract extension.

 During the season, while assigned to the Roadrunners, Mayo was traded by the Coyotes to the Vegas Golden Knights in exchange for a 2023 fifth-round pick and the contract of Shea Weber.

 Following the end of his tenure in Vegas' organization, Mayo signed a one-year contract with the Columbus Blue Jackets on July 16, 2025.
+In the season, Mayo was assigned to add a veteran presence with AHL affiliate, the Cleveland Monsters, and tallied 29 points in 59 games.
+He was recalled during the season to the Blue Jackets and made 3 appearances in the NHL, notching 1 assist.

+As a free agent from the Blue Jackets, Mayo was signed to a two-year AHL contract with the Manitoba Moose, affiliate to the Winnipeg Jets, on July 6, 2026.